maciej-konczal/dashpers/README.md

 ## Inspiration
-Last week I had a call with the team in my project regarding new requirements from the business regarding displaying different stuff.
+Last week I had a call with the team in my project about new requirements from the business regarding displaying different business data.
 Again.
 New version.
-It is always a compromise between different departments about dashboards, page layouts etc. I asked, there should be AI Agent that will prepare dynamic pages and then each User will see desired stuff.
+It is always a compromise between different departments about dashboards, page layouts etc. I said, "There should be AI Agent that prepares dynamic dashboards and then each User will see desired stuff.".
 One girl replied: "Please do not say it to the business.".
 I will not say it to them.
 I will show it to them.

 ## What it does
 dashpers allows  to create personalized business dashboards through natural language commands.